hashicorp/terraform-provider-azurerm/website/docs/d/function_app.html.markdown

 An `identity` block exports the following:

-* `identity_ids` - The list of User Managed Identity ID's which are assigned to the function app.

 * `principal_id` - The ID of the System Managed Service Principal assigned to the function app.

 * `tenant_id` - The ID of the Tenant of the System Managed Service Principal assigned to the function app.